 What is bankruptcy?
 How does it work?

-When you declare bankruptcy, your debt (loans, credit cards, guarantees etc) is owed by the “Bankrupt Estate” and is no longer owed by you.
-The Bankrupt Estate is its own entity and you are debt free.
+When you declare bankruptcy, your debt (loans, credit cards, guarantees, etc) is owned by the “Bankrupt Estate” and is no longer owned by you.
+The Bankrupt Estate is its own entity and you are debt-free.
 Your debt is gone forever (see Types of Debt).
 The “Bankrupt Estate” owes the money to the creditors and is managed by a bankruptcy trustee.
 The bankruptcy trustee takes care of everything related to debt.
 This means that creditors and debt collectors will stop hassling you for monies owed, as all the debt is owed by the Bankrupt Estate.

 Something that helped me was to think of the bankrupt estate as a bucket.
-When you take the step of legally declaring yourself bankrupt, all your debts which are caught by your bankruptcy go into that bucket.
-At the same time, your essential assets (eg: household furniture, car and tools of trade) you keep and are protected while non-essential assets (eg: shares, boat and caravan) will be sold by the bankruptcy trustee, and the proceeds added to the bucket.
+When you take the step of legally declaring yourself bankrupt, all your debts that are caught by your bankruptcy go into that bucket.
+At the same time, your essential assets (eg: household furniture, car, and tools of trade) you keep and are protected while non-essential assets (eg: shares, boat, and caravan) will be sold by the bankruptcy trustee, and the proceeds added to the bucket.
 If you are a high-income earner a portion of your wages may be paid to the bucket as well.
-I talk about this later on in this website.
+I talk about this later in this website.